 28 Sep Foot pain and ankle sprain

-Foot pain and ankle sprain, neuromas and bunions discussed by local specialists Damian Clark (knee surgeon, NBT), Steve Hepple (foot and ankle surgeon, NBT) and Hugh Davies (GP, Bristol).
+Foot pain and ankle sprain, neuromas and bunions were discussed by local specialists Damian Clark (knee surgeon, NBT), Steve Hepple (foot and ankle surgeon, NBT) and Hugh Davies (GP, Bristol).

 We have a lot of patients who suffer persistent ankle and foot pain following eversion or inversion ankle sprain injuries, who have normal X-rays.
 They often do not seem amenable to physiotherapy.
-Is MRI the best investigation for post-injury pain?
+Is MRI the best investigation for post-injury ankle or foot pain?
 At what stage would you like to see these patients if they are not improving?

 However, dynamic ultrasound may be necessary to pick up impingement or peroneal tendon problems.
 If there is abnormality on any of these investigations and/or symptoms are failing to settle beyond 3 months referral is recommended.